standrewsdigital/digital-pattern-library/HOW-TO-USE.md

 # How to use - Digital pattern library

-Version 0.1
+Version 0.2
-Last updated: Wednesday 12 October 2016
+Last updated: Wednesday 16 November 2016

 <!-- MarkdownTC -->